Vallejo, California: Post-Conquest era

-Following the American Conquest of California, Vallejo used his significant political influence to become a major force for reconciliation between Californios and Americans.
-In 1850, Vallejo proposed plans for a new city, to be called Eureka, with the capitol, university, botanical garden and other features.
-After a statewide referendum, his proposal was accepted, although a new name was decided upon: Vallejo.
-In 1851, a commission appointed by the Senate found a site on a hill that overlooked the bay and could see San Francisco on a clear day, and it was approved for its symbolic strategic value.

-In 1851, Vallejo was declared to become the official state capitol, with the government prepared to meet for the first time the following year.
+In 1851, Vallejo was declared to become the official California State Capitol, with the new government prepared to meet for the first time the following year.
 In 1852, the legislature convened for the first time.
-Unfortunately, Vallejo didn't follow through with building a capitol for them to meet in.
+However, Vallejo did not follow through with constructing a Capitol State Building for them to meet in.
 In 1853, it was again the meeting place for the legislature, solely for the purpose of moving the capitol officially to Benicia, which occurred on February 4, 1853, after only a month.
 Benicia is named after Vallejo's wife, Benicia de Vallejo.
-After legislature left, the government established a naval shipyard on Mare Island, which helped the city overcome the loss.
+After the legislature left, the federal government established a naval shipyard on Mare Island, which helped the city overcome the loss.
 Due to the presence of the shipyard, Filipinos began to immigrate to Vallejo beginning in the first decades of the 20th century.
 The yard functioned for over a hundred years, finally closing in 1996.

 The U.S. government appointed the influential Vallejo as Indian agent for Northern California.
 He also served on the state constitutional convention in 1849.
 Afterward, Vallejo remained active in state politics, but challenges to his land titles around Sonoma eventually left him impoverished and reduced his ranch from 250,000 acres to a mere 300.
 He eventually retired from public life, questioning the wisdom of his having welcomed the American acquisition of California in the first place.
 Vallejo died in 1890, a symbol of the eclipse of Californio wealth, power, and prestige.

-Although the town is named after General Vallejo, the man regarded as the true founder of Vallejo is John B. Frisbie.
-After his daughter Epifania married Frisbie, General Vallejo granted him power of attorney for the land grant.
-It was Frisbie who hired E.H.
-Rowe, the man who designed the city layout and who named the east–west streets after states and the north–south streets after California counties.
+Although the town is named after General Vallejo, the man regarded as the true founder of Vallejo is General John B. Frisbie.
+Even before his daughter Epifania had formally married Frisbie, Vallejo had already granted him power of attorney over the land grant.
+It was Frisbie who hired E. H. Rowe, the man who designed the city layout and who named the east–west streets after states and the north–south streets after California counties.